UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```{index} integer
 ```

 Alright great, {numref}`morley_hist_colored` looks... wait a second!
-We are not able to distinguish between different Experiments in the histogram!
+We are not able to easily distinguish between the colors of the different Experiments in the histogram!
 What is going on here?
 Well, if you recall from the {ref}`wrangling` chapter, the *data type* you use for each variable can influence how Python and `altair` treats it.
 Here, we indeed have an issue with the data types in the `morley` data frame.
 In particular, the `Expt` column